 Unlike other titles in the series (even the most famous ones) FF8 allows you to build powerful characters already within the first CD (or rather in the early stages of the game).

-The way to create these powerful characters does not happen by wasting many hours grinding (as often happens in many video games) but with a wise use of the skills of the GF and of the card game.
+The way to create these powerful characters does not happen by wasting many hours grinding (as often happens in many video games) but with wise use of the skills of the GF and the card game.

-It is indeed possible to remain underleveled (and for that reason also the enemies will be underleveled) but being really OP because of Junction with the right GF and the right Spell.
+It is indeed possible to remain underleveled (and for that reason also the enemies will be underleveled) but being OP because of Junction with the right GF and the right Spell.

 Learning Card + Card Mod

 Immediately after taking possession of the character, we go to our desk and download our first GFs: Quezacotl and Shiva.

 Quezacotl is central to this strategy as it will provide us with the fundamental core skills.
 The first skill to learn will be "Card".

 Talk with the guy near the elevator to receive some free cards.